cujojs/when/README.md

 when.some(promisesOrValues, howMany, callback, errback, progressback)
 ```

-return a promise that will resolve when `howMany` of the supplied `promisesOrValues` have resolved.
+Return a promise that will resolve when `howMany` of the supplied `promisesOrValues` have resolved.
 The resolution value of the returned promise will be an array of length `howMany` containing the resolutions values of the triggering `promisesOrValues`.

 when.all()
 ----------